The Struts: Young & Dangerous, Touring with Foo Fighters and Body Talks Tour (2018–2019)

-Strange Days (2020–present)
+Strange Days and Pretty Vicious (2020–present)

-On 28 August 2020, The Struts released the single "Another Hit of Showmanship" with The Strokes guitarist Albert Hammond Jr. They subsequently announced a new album and single titled Strange Days.
+On 28 August 2020, The Struts released the single "Another Hit of Showmanship" with The Strokes guitarist Albert Hammond Jr. They subsequently announced a new album titled Strange Days.
 The single and title track with Robbie Williams was released on 2 September 2020, with the music video releasing on the 9th, and the album followed on 16 October 2020.
 "Another Hit of Showmanship" was also a song on the album.

-On April 16, 2021, The Struts released a non-album single called "Low Key in Love" which featured Paris Jackson.
-Another non-album single was released on August 19, 2022.
+On 16 April 2021, The Struts released a non-album single called "Low Key in Love" which featured Paris Jackson.
+Another non-album single was released on 19 August 2022, titled "Fallin' with Me".

+On 11 July 2023, The Struts released a new single called "Too Good at Raising Hell" complete with a music video uploaded onto YouTube, ahead of their previously unannounced fourth studio album.

+On 10 August 2023, The Struts announced a fourth album, Pretty Vicious, to be released on 3 November 2023.

+Musical style and influences

+The Struts play a modern-day take on glam rock, but have also been described as alternative rock, arena rock, glam metal, hard rock and power pop.
+James Christopher Monger of AllMusic described the band's first two albums as "neo-glam pop", but Everybody Wants is closer to pop-punk, while Young & Dangerous adds elements of contemporary pop and dance.